Home / Blog / How to Fight an HOA Fine in Florida

 File a Complaint with Florida DBPR

 Florida homeowners have the option to file a complaint with the Department of Business and Professional Regulation if their HOA violates Florida law.
 This is a free process and can result in the HOA being required to correct violations.
+For a complete list of your rights under the Florida Homeowners' Association Act, see our Florida homeowner rights statute guide.

 This is particularly effective when the HOA has clearly violated a specific statute like the fining committee requirement under §720.305.